deima24/Bike-Ride/README.md

 User Story: As site owner, I want to share social media links and contact details

-The Footer has been added to the bottom of the site and contains links to social media sites so that users can also share their ideas and promote the site via social media.
+The Footer has been added to the bottom of the site and contains links to social media sites so that users can also share their posts and promote the site via social media.

 ![pagefooter](media/images/footer.png)

 ## RideBlog

-User Story: As a user that is not logged in, I want to be able to browse ideas from other users.
+User Story: As a user that is not logged in, I want to be able to browse posts from other users.

 Anybody can use the website to browse post, they are shown in the Ride Blog page with the titles and pictures in rows of 3 and 6 posts per page.
 The post Title is a link to open up each post with further information about it.
 Also You can read the beginning of the post.